 15 job searching habits you need to quit if you want success

-When it comes to job seeking, many of us soon get to know what methods work and what don’t.
-However, sometimes it can be easy to inadvertently fall into a job search ‘trap’.
-The causes of falling into these traps can be due to bad job searching habits.
+We all have our own methods and practices that work for us.
+However, if you find that you have been having no or little luck in your current job search, there may be a few things you want to consider.
+Job searching takes time, more than you may initially realise and we may find it easier to cut corners at times to save some of that precious time.
+It can be easy to fall into a job search ‘trap’.
+The causes of falling into these traps can be due to bad job searching habits and getting caught in a never-ending cycle.
 If you’re finding that your job search is getting you nowhere, chances are you need to change your strategy.
-Here are a few habits you need to quit if you want success with your job search:
+Here are a few habits you need to quit if you want to find more success with your job search:

 1. Using the scatter gun approach